JunaKh/test-axa/README.md

 Initially, I considered using a separate repository for the client and server parts of the application.
 However, this approach proved to be time-consuming and complex for the scope of this project.
 Instead, I decided to build upon the project provided for the test assignment and enhance both the client and server components within a single repository.
 This approach allowed for easier management and faster development, while still maintaining a clear separation between the client and server codebases.

+### Email Sending and Tests

+I wrote the logic for sending emails and included tests for this functionality.
+However, since the email sending requires my personal credentials, I decided not to include these in the code for security reasons.
+Instead, I have left placeholders and explanations on how to set this up for demonstration purposes.

 ## Contributing

 1. Fork the repository.